Aleksandar Pavlović (basketball): Cleveland Cavaliers (2004–2009)

 In the 2007 offseason Pavlović was a restricted free agent.
 On October 30, 2007, after nearly a month's holdout he signed a three-year, $13.7 million extension with the Cavaliers.
 Pavlović injured his left foot on January 23, 2008, in a game against the Washington Wizards.
 He returned against the New Jersey Nets on March 12.
 He started but was held scoreless in 9 minutes of action.
 On March 14, Pavlović had a season-high 24 points on against the Washington Wizards.
 He and scored double-digit points in 15 total games.

 During the 2007–08 season, Pavlović played in 51 games (45 starts) and averaged 7.4 points, a career-high 2.5 rebounds and a career high 1.6 assists.
 In eight playoff games, he averaged 3.5 points and 1.3 rebounds.

 In the following 2008–09 season, the Cavaliers were beaten by the Orlando Magic in the 2009 Eastern Conference Finals, 4 games to 2.
-Pavlović became trade bait as talks with the Phoenix Suns were rekindled from earlier in the season and on June 25, 2009, he, Ben Wallace, and the 46th overall pick were traded to Phoenix for Shaquille O'Neal.
+Pavlović became trade bait as talks with the Phoenix Suns were rekindled from earlier in the season and on June 25, 2009, he, Ben Wallace, and the 46th overall pick were traded to Phoenix for future teammate Shaquille O'Neal.
 On September 14, 2009, he was bought out by the Suns.

 While playing for the Cavaliers, he bought a BMW car from LeBron James.
 There was an urban legend in Serbia that Pavlović won the car after beating him in one-on-one match, but Pavlović told in an interview that no such match was played.
 In another interview on January 2, 2020, he revealed that he still owns the car.